0xMirasio/FX33/README.md

 # FX33 Algorithm
 Welcome !
 The FX33 encryption is a script made in python which use fibonnaci numbers and Zekendorf decomposition with some probability and base changement.
 Use the scripts to encode your files or password !
+Edit: You can use now FX33.exe to decrypt crypted file.

 Ps : if you encode a file with encrypt_file.py, use uncrypt_file.py to decode it or it will not work.
 This project is under developement, many bugs are still present and this is not the final code.